-Learners should be at least 18 years of age and normally possess the following: A minimum of 1 A level and 3 GCSEs at Grade C or above to include Mathematics and English Language.
-Other qualifications that will also be considered include: a BTEC National Certificate/ Diploma/Advanced GNVQ/AVCE in Building Studies (or similar) Alternatively: Mature learners without the necessary academic qualifications but with relevant experience in the construction industry may be considered, subject to interview.
+Learners should be at least 18 years of age and normally possess the one of the following: • A minimum of 1 A level and 3 GCSEs at Grade C or above to include Mathematics and English Language • A BTEC National Certificate/ Diploma/Advanced GNVQ/AVCE in Building Studies (or similar)

 Coleg y Cymoedd takes every effort to ensure the information on this website is accurate at time of being live.
 Coleg y Cymoedd reserves the right to make changes or withdraw without notice any of the courses, course facilities or support described.